Laplace-Game-Development/Laplace-Entangled-Environment/README.md

 `go run ./cmd/main.go` will run the application

 ## Testing the Project
-`go test ./...` will run all tests associated with the application
+This will run all tests associated with the application in the present working directory
+- For Windows: `go test ./... -v -args -cwd="%cd%"`
+- For Linux/OSX: `go test ./... -v -args -cwd="$PWD"`

 ## Documentation